Updated on 1/11/2023

 More importantly, how can you fix them to ensure future committed relationships?

 Commitment issues can cause incredible stress in a close relationship.
 Understanding the signs and knowing more about what causes a fear to commit to intimacy can be the first step towards overcoming them in your relationship.
 If you want to learn more about commitment issues, read on.
 We’re walking you through everything you need to know about them and how you can deal with commitment issues with several tips and relationship counseling online.

 What Are Commitment Issues?

 Commitment issues can also be referred to as relationship anxiety, commitment phobia, or even fear of commitment.
-These labels can be used to explain why someone may have a difficult time committing to a long-term relationship or a long-term goal inside a relationship.
+Commitment issues can be used to explain why someone may have a difficult time committing to a long-term relationship or a long-term goal inside a relationship.